 Customer success managers aren't just on-call resources.
 Customers expect them to be intimately familiar with their business and become true extensions of their team.

-This level of engagement means CSMs end up carrying a lot of tribal knowledge on each of their customer accounts—knowledge that can be lost when a CSM during account handoffs or transitions when not adequately documented or managed.
+This level of engagement means CSMs end up carrying a lot of tribal knowledge on each of their customer accounts—knowledge that can be lost when an account needs to transition to a new CSM.
 Too many handoffs or transitions can also signal dysfunction in your organization, which can erode the trust of your customers.

 Whenever a CSM transitions off the account, you want to make sure that you maintain the customer relationship they’ve built.
 Transitions are also a great opportunity to reset expectations and start fresh if the relationship was a bit rocky.

-Here are some steps to nail the handoff between one CSM to another.
+Here are some steps to nail the handoff process between one CSM to another.

 Keep your customer in the loop

 Consistency is key to customer success.
-Whenever possible, it’s best to avoid turnover on customer accounts to communicate stability and keep tribal knowledge intact.
+Whenever possible, avoid turnover on customer accounts to communicate stability and keep tribal knowledge intact.
 However, there are many reasons you may need to adjust the organizational structure of a customer account, from shifts in company strategy to employee churn or promotions.

 A good rule of thumb in these circumstances: Don't catch your customer off guard.
 It's important to give the customer as much notice as you can before an account transition so they feel included in the process and comfortable with the timeline of any changes.